Preparing for the CMA Exam as a Busy Parent

 preparing for the cma exam

-Let’s be honest — preparing for the CMA exam can be challenging.
+Let’s be honest: preparing for the CMA exam can be challenging.

-Now add a full time job and a few kids to the mix and you’ve created a whole new challenge to overcome.
+Now add a full-time job and a few kids to the mix, and you’ve created a whole new challenge to overcome.

-The truth is, many candidates are either working full time jobs or juggling other commitments while preparing for the CMA exam.
-But parenting adds it’s own tenuous level of work/life balance that others may never experience.
+The truth is, many candidates are either working full-time jobs or juggling other commitments while preparing for the CMA exam.
+But parenting adds its own tenuous level of work/life balance that others may never experience.

-The good news is passing the CMA exam on your first try is still possible as long as you have the right strategy and mindset.
+The good news is that passing the CMA exam on your first try is still possible as long as you have the right strategy and mindset.

 So for all those working parents preparing for the CMA exam — this one’s for you.